 Making Sense of the Support at Home Program in Aged Care

-If you work in aged care, you’ve probably already felt it — the new Support at Home program is a big shift from the way things have been done under home care packages.
+If you work in aged care, you’ve probably already felt it — the new Support at Home program is a big shift from the way things have been done under the previous home care packages program

-At its heart, the reform is about giving older Australians more choice and control in their aged care.
+At its heart, the reform is intended to give older Australians more choice and control in their aged care.
 But for providers, it also brings a new level of complexity.
 New rules, new expectations, and much more detail around pricing, service agreements, and compliance with aged care standards.

 So what does this really mean day-to-day for aged care providers?

-Under the old home care packages model, funding was bundled together and fairly predictable.
-The Support at Home program breaks services down in more detail, with clearer links between what is approved to be delivered and what is claimed.
+Under the old home care packages model, funding was bundled together and claims were submitted in bulk.
+The Support at Home program breaks services down in more detail, with clearer links between what is approved to be delivered and what is claimed- with a line item per service per client when claiming.

 Under Support at Home, clients assessed and approved for a package after 24/09/2025 will need to contribute to services such as personal care, gardening, cleaning, and transport – depending on their assessed income.

-Aged care providers are going to move from hardly processing any client payments under the Home Care Packages program to almost everyone having to contribute to their own care, impacting pricing structures.
+Aged care providers are going to move from hardly processing any client payments under the Home Care Packages program to almost everyone having to contribute to their own care.
+Clients need transparent pricing and providers need slick invoicing mechanisms.

 One of the clearest messages in the reform is transparency.
 Providers need to clearly show how client funds are being used, how pricing is set, and how services align with the program rules.

 That’s not just about good communication — it’s about meeting the strengthened aged care standards and being able to back everything up with accurate records if you’re audited.
-Robust service agreements are key here.
+Robust service agreements and clear client statements are key here.

-The Support at Home program has changed the role of technology in community aged care.
-Good software is no longer just about rostering or invoicing — it’s about keeping your whole operation running smoothly and compliantly with aged care standards.
+The Support at Home program has changed the role of technology in home and community aged care.
+Good software is no longer just about rostering or invoicing — it’s about keeping your whole operation running smoothly and remaining compliant with aged care standards.

 • Support flexible and self-managed aged care arrangements